List of sports events affected by the new virus from China

 EQUESTRIAN

 Hong Kong showjumping leg of Longines Masters Series from Feb.
-14-16 cancelled.
+14-16 canceled.

 FIELD HOCKEY